CDSP-SCPO/WPSS-for-ESS-webpanel/paper.md

 # Statement of need

-To fill the need of cross-national web surveys, Researchers are in great demand of data collected through surveys, especially for the Social Sciences and Humanities.
+To meet the need of cross-national web surveys, Researchers are in great demand of data collected through surveys, especially for the Social Sciences and Humanities.
 Online or web surveys are a way to start collecting data in an efficient way, regarding costs and time, compared for example to interviews.
 Online surveys are also conduced within harmonised and comparative studies such as SHARE, the Survey of Health, Ageing and Retirement in Europe, GGP, the Generations and Gender Programme, EVS, the European Values Study, or Pew Research Center international surveys.

 The global service provided should allow to manage respondents samples (importing, managing and exporting respondents' contact data), design and translate questionnaires, draft and translate messages, distribute questionnaires to respondents using messages (both in relevant language version).
 Respondents should be able to connect to a web application to access questionnaires alternatively, a so-called "panelist portal".